We are not pediatric dentists but love providing dental care for kids.

 At Nebraska Family Dentistry, we accept patients of all ages.
-If you are searching for a , NE, we have five locations throughout Lincoln, NE that provide pediatric care to children.
+If you are searching for a gentle dentist in Lincoln, NE, we have seven locations throughout the city that provide dental care to your child no matter their age.
 At Nebraska Family Dentistry, we know that many adult patients who have dental anxiety have had negative childhood experiences in the dental office.
 It is important to create positive experiences for children, which will help ensure that they are comfortable receiving treatment as adults.
 At Nebraska Family Dentistry, our children’s dentists are gentle, friendly, and enthusiastic about working with kids.
 We love children and family dentistry.
 We love educating kids and parents about how to care for their teeth and want to help them keep their smile healthy for a lifetime.
 Take time to search and find “a dentist for children near me in Lincoln, NE.”
 You’ll be glad you did!

 Watch the “What is a Cavity” Video

 Finding a Friendly Dentist for Children in Lincoln, NE

 In Lincoln, there are many options available for a “children’s dentist near me,” but it is important to find a provider that both you and your children feel comfortable with.
 At Nebraska Family Dentistry, we are skilled in creating a friendly and positive atmosphere for you and your child(ren).
 Staying consistent with routine cleanings and checkups will not only help improve your child’s health, but will ensure they feel comfortable in the dental office.

 The Importance of Dental Care and Seeing Dentist for Children in Lincoln, NE